 Anthony: Well, first of all, it is connected to the province at a very, very deep, core level.
 Rider fans have grown up Rider fans, their parents were Rider fans, their grandparents were Rider fans.
 All of the memories and moments that they have growing up, many of them are tied and connected to going to games and being with family and friends.
 But, again, it’s this very, very powerful sense of identity, and there’s an awesome sense of responsibility on the part of the brand that shows that we feel and care in everything that we do, it really guides everything that we do, and there’s a sense of responsibility.
 Look, you know, especially now going through the crisis that we’re going through, life is hard, and it’s full of many ups and downs, right?
 And our job, really, is to create those experiences that bring joy and happiness.
 And if we can do that with a brand that is so beloved, then that’s a huge responsibility, and that’s really what’s most important to us.

 So, you know, we’ve got a lot of great event ideas, and once we get past this COVID situation and we’re playing football again, we’ll be able to bring that full entertainment team and experience to the store, we’ll be able to bring the star players to the stores so fans that might not otherwise be able to get to a game will actually be with Rider players.
 And we know that they’re following them, we know that they’re watching the games, but being up close with them and being able to share their experience and their love for the Riders with the players directly means so much to them.
-So, we’re going to bring our entertainment teams, our mascots, our cheer teams, our drum corps, we’re going to make that mall alive with Rider passion once we get back to playing again.
+So, we’re going to bring our entertainment teams, our mascots, our cheer teams, and even a portable toilet hire to bring back the Rider passion once we get start playing again.
 So, I can’t wait for that.

 Melinda: That sounds fantastic.
 I’m just curious.
 I mean, you’re talking about people who’ve lived there for many years and many generations, but I also imagine that for those, say, university students who are coming into the province and are not from there may help them to really bond to the community, having such a powerful team that everybody loves so strongly.
 My last question is what would you say the top three most important things a sports brand needs to be able to nail to be able to keep that core base excited but then also have a bit of a broader reach?